solana-labs/example-token/README.md

 # ERC20 Token Example on Solana

-This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with a ERC Token example program on the Solana blockchain.
+This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to build, deploy, and interact with a ERC20 Token example program on the Solana blockchain.

 The project comprises of: